-Performance Security is due no later than 30 days after written notice of the bid award.
+Performance Security is due no later than 30 days after notice of the bid award.
 Time is of the essence with regard to the provision of Performance Security.
-At the option of the PGC, failure to provide an acceptable Surety within 30 days of notification of Bid Award will result in cancellation of the contract and the PGC may declare the bidder ineligible on future projects.
+At the option of the PGC, failure to provide an acceptable Surety within 30 days will result in cancellation of the contract and the PGC may declare the bidder ineligible on future projects.

-Failure to comply with any of the terms of the conditions of the contract may result in cancellation of the agreement and claim may be made against the surety or the security for all or part of the damages sustained by such noncompliance.
+Failure to comply with any of the terms or conditions of the contract may result in cancellation of the agreement and claim may be made against the surety or the security for all or part of the damages sustained by such noncompliance.